alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

   - Create training material to sell why SLOs matter, road shows across the company, internal blogs, and promotional materials like t-shirts and stickers.
   - Enlist a few early adopters to implement SLOs and demonstrate the value to others.
   - Establish a catchy acronym (VALET; as discussed later) to help the idea spread.
-- Create a training program (FiRE Academy: Fundamentals in Reliability Engineering) train developers on SLOs and other reliability concepts.2
+- Create a training program (FiRE Academy: Fundamentals in Reliability Engineering) train developers on SLOs and other reliability concepts.
 - Incentive - Establish annual goals for all development managers to set and measure SLOs for their services.

-Every service monitored some form of its traffic volume, latency, errors, and utilization—metrics that map closely to Google SRE’s Four Golden Signals.
+Every service monitored some form of its traffic volume, latency, errors, and utilization—metrics that map closely to Google SRE's Four Golden Signals.

 Training options range from a one-hour primer to half-day workshops to intense four-week immersion with a mature SRE team, complete with a graduation ceremony and a FiRE badge.